 What is an IP Network Camera?

 Many names, including network cameras, webcams, and web protocol cameras, can refer to an IP network camera.
 Network IP cameras, unlike older CCTV cameras in the past, give a number of benefits to societies and business properties.
-Continue reading to know more about IP network cameras, how they function, and may have responses about these cameras to popular issues that customers have.

 1. How Do IP Network Cameras Work?